skalenetwork/skale-network/README.md

 The SKALE Network is an open-source, Ethereum-native multichain network built to scale Ethereum dApps with a focus on high-throughput, fast finality, and **zero gas fee** transactions via the native gas token sFUEL.

-## What does SKALE offer?
+## SKALE key features

-- **Zero gas fees** - by design, developers and end-users never pay for transactions.
+- **Zero gas fee** - by design, developers and end-users never pay for transactions.
 - **Instant finality** - the fastest chain to finality.
 Time to finality = blocktime.
 - **High performance**
   - **Throughput** - an average throughput of 800 transactions per second (TPS) for each SKALE chain.